 A minituare jar of hachi mitsu (honey) in Don Quijote for under $1.
 Perfect for sweetening coffee without using sugar.

 You can even find dessert for under $1 in Don Quiojte.

 Having said all that, hands down the very best food shopping in Tokyo is at MEGA Don Quijote in Shibuya.
 It’s just up the hill from Shibuya 109 on the north side.
-Just cross the street to the right at the 109 entrance and head northwest up the hill.
-MEGA Don Quiojte is just a few blocks up on the right.
-Head to B1 level for the best selection of good, cheap food you can find in Tokyo.
-There are great deals in their meat section if you’re a meat lover.
+Cross the street to the right at the 109 entrance and head northwest up the hill.
+MEGA Don Quiojte is a few blocks up on the right.
+Head to B1 level for the best selection of good, cheap food in Tokyo.
+There are great deals in their meat section.
 Plenty of other good deals too.
 Watch for sales.
 Shopping here is a great way to eat cheap in Tokyo.

 MEGA Don Quijote in Shibuya, Japan.

 Loads of great meals cheap.

 Some pretty high quality meat for low prices too.